sewardlee337/sewardlee337.github.io/projects.md

 tags: projects
 ---

 I love tinkering with new ideas and technologies.
 Listed below are some projects that I have developed or contributed to.
-Source code for personal, open source software projects are available on GitHub.
+Source code for personal and/or open source software projects are available on GitHub.

 &nbsp;